Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Results

+Herein, we evaluated the cross-subject stability for each fatigue estimator by calculating the trendability within each pair of subjects.

 As shown in Fig. \ref{fig:sub}, our method significantly outperforms other methods by the cross-subject similarities.
 The progression of fatigue share some common trends among subjects, despite individual characteristics.
 For example, at least a monotonic increase of the estimated fatigue should be shared among subjects.
-In addition, as shown in Fig. \ref{fig:view}, different estimates of fatigue (WO-based methods, weighted cumulative estimator-based methods and our method) present different trends.
-Although we do not know the gold standard of fatigue, at least a negative estimate, unbounded estimate or a saturated estimate shall not be the top candidate for depicting and assessing muscle fatigue.
-Moreover, AD, SF, $WO_W$, $WCM$, $WCW$ and $Ours$ present similarly increasing trends.